microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/New-MgGroupPlannerPlanBucket.md

       - `[PreviewType <String>]`: plannerPreviewType
       - `[References <IMicrosoftGraphPlannerExternalReferences>]`: plannerExternalReferences
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DueDateTime <DateTime?>]`: Date and time at which the task is due.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[HasDescription <Boolean?>]`: Read-only.
 Value is true if the details object of the task has a non-empty description and false otherwise.
     - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.
     - `[PercentComplete <Int32?>]`: Percentage of task completion.
 When set to 100, the task is considered completed.
     - `[PlanId <String>]`: Plan ID to which the task belongs.
     - `[PreviewType <String>]`: plannerPreviewType
-    - `[Priority <Int32?>]`:
+    - `[Priority <Int32?>]`: Priority of the task.
+Valid range of values is between 0 and 10 (inclusive), with increasing value being lower priority (0 has the highest priority and 10 has the lowest priority).
+Currently, Planner interprets values 0 and 1 as 'urgent', 2 and 3 and 4 as 'important', 5, 6, and 7 as 'medium', and 8, 9, and 10 as 'low'.
+Currently, Planner sets the value 1 for 'urgent', 3 for 'important', 5 for 'medium', and 9 for 'low'.
     - `[ProgressTaskBoardFormat <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat1>]`: plannerProgressTaskBoardTaskFormat
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: Read-only.
       - `[OrderHint <String>]`: Hint value used to order the task on the Progress view of the Task Board.
 The format is defined as outlined here.
     - `[ReferenceCount <Int32?>]`: Number of external references that exist on the task.
     - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Title <String>]`: Title of the task.

 INPUTOBJECT <IPlannerIdentity>: Identity Parameter